Diabolik: The Original Sin: Plot and gameplay

+The game is based on the Italian comic book character Diabolik.
+When his girlfriend is held captive he is forced to steal a valuable work of art.
+The game has a standard point-and-click interface, with some action elements.
+A proprietary engine driving the game and a system of dynamic dialogs was created.

 Production

-The game was first announced on December 1, 2005 and the first screenshots were revealed on November 9, 2006.
+The game was first announced on 1 December 2005 and the first screenshots were revealed on 9 November 2006.
 Originally called Diabolik: Evil's Origin, it was later renamed to its current title.

 Riccardo Cangini of Artematica said: "We are enthusiastic about being able to work on such a powerful character as Diabolik...we wish to carry out a game of profound impact and high quality".
 The creators wanted to "skillfully combine three-dimensional locations with the point & click interface, spatial models of characters and cartoon scenes".

-Micro Application organised the game's distribution and localization in French on June 12.
+Micro Application organised the game's distribution and localization in French on 12 June.
 Akella had the rights to publish within Russia and other CIS countries.
 Black Bean Games and Koch Media published it into Spanish.

-The PC release excluded Italian, French and Russian speaking territories.

 In 2008, Black Bean acquired worldwide publishing rights to the console versions of the game.